No Biological Sex

 "I am an immortal entity with a large cue ball for a head, and no biological means of reproduction."Whenever a character has no genitals or secondary sex characteristics.
 They may identify as masculine or feminine, or they may have an entirely different gender identity.
 This is frequently a trait of spirits and spiritual beings, who don't have physical bodies in the first place.
 Note that due to a lack of alternate phrases in the English language, referring to a character as "sexless" does not mean that they're Asexual, which instead deals with sexual orientation and attraction, nor does it mean that a character does not or cannot have sexnote .
-If Everybody Wants the Hermaphrodite is in effect they may in fact have a very active sex life.
+If Everybody Wants the Hermaphrodite is in effect, they may, in fact, have a very active sex life.
 Finally, Intersex people have sexual characteristics, but they may be ambiguous or mixed, not fitting into either sex category.
-Characters like this sometimes run into Pronoun Trouble if they don't identify with a specific gender, even though options such as "zhe" and "hir" do exist, and the singular "they" is grammatically acceptable.
+Characters like this sometimes run into Pronoun Trouble if they don't identify with a specific gender, even though options such as "zhe", "hir", and singular "they" exist.
 Sometimes a trait of a One-Gender Race.
 Not to be mistaken for G-Rated Sex, but can overlap.
 Often overlaps with Otherworldly and Sexually Ambiguous when a character is explicitly supernatural and this trait is used to emphasize it.
 Compare Ambiguous Gender, when the character does have a physical sex but the viewers/readers simply don't know what it is, and Barbie Doll Anatomy, when the body parts in question are presumably meant to be there but are not drawn for censorship reasons.
 Also compare Purely Aesthetic Gender when the gender of a video game character is completely irrelevant so that they might as well have No Biological Sex as far as the plot is concerned.

 open/close all folders